sk1project/art-tk/README.md

-# art-tk -Tkinter theme engine
+# art-tk - Tkinter theme engine

 The package customizes Tkinter application L&F on the fly.